miroapp/board-classification-scripts/nodejs/README.md

 ## Step 1.
 Install Node.js

 1.1.
-If you already have Node.js installed in your local machine, you may skip this step.
+If you already have Node.js installed in your local machine, you may skip this step.<br>
 1.2.
 If you do not have Node.js installed, proceed to download it [here](https://nodejs.org/en/download/) and proceed to install Node with the downloaded file.
 (Feel free to use your command line for the installation if preferred).

 ## Step 2.
 Create directory for your script files